rshtishi/payroll/department/README.md

 ```

-### Propagating the parent thread’s context to threads managed by a Hystrix command
+### Propagating the Parent Thread’s Context to Threads Managed by a Hystrix Command

 Hystrix, by default, will not propagate the parent thread’s context to threads managed by a Hystrix command.
 Any values set as **ThreadLocal** values in the parent thread will not be available by default to a method called by the parent thread and protected by the ```@HystrixCommand``` annotation.